 With a tour spanning over five decades, West Side Story continues to inspire audiences around the world.
-One such audience is the Creative Arts department of Perins School in New Alresford, Hampshire, whose recent production of the 1957 musical moved miniature sculptor Nic Joly to create and auction off a New York inspired artwork to raise funds for arts education.
+One such audience is the Creative Arts department of Perins School in New Alresford, Hampshire, whose production of the 1957 musical moved miniature sculptor Nic Joly to create and auction off a New York inspired artwork to raise funds for arts education in July 2019.

 “Teaching our children to think creatively and use their imagination is the most important lesson,” says Nic, who spent two months working on the wall sculpture.
 “It helps them to love life.”